tienvv1234/crwn-clothing/README1.md

 we get a querySnapshot object from our collectionRef object. we can check if there are any documents in the collection by calling the .empty() property which returns boolean.

 we can get all the document in the collection by calling the .docs property.
 It returns an array of our documents as documentSnapshot object.

+Observables + observer Pattern

+redux thunk

+write a function that retuns a function that gets dispatch in it so that whenever dispatch is called it will fire multiple action.